by Carolyn Thomas ♥ @HeartSisters

 I don’t know why this even needs saying, but apparently it does.
-People talking about heart patients with severe chest pain (or offering advice to heart patients with severe chest pain, or speaking onstage at Stanford University’s annual Medicine X conference showing this slide about heart patients with severe chest pain) must never and I do mean NEVER even hint that patients should drive themselves to hospital while experiencing “severe chest pain” unless you are “too dizzy to drive yourself”.
+People talking about heart patients with severe chest pain (or offering advice to heart patients with severe chest pain, or speaking onstage at Stanford University’s Medicine X conference showing this dreadful slide about heart patients with severe chest pain) must never – and I do mean NEVER – even hint that patients should drive themselves to hospital while experiencing “severe chest pain” unless you are “too dizzy to drive yourself”.

-REALITY UPDATE: I am posting this slide as a warning to others about giving bad advice, not to offer an opinion on hospitals that invest in patient texting tools, unless you are the hospital responsible for sending out that boneheaded text on the above slide.
+REALITY UPDATE: I am posting this slide as a warning to others about giving bad advice, not to offer an opinion on hospitals that invest in patient communication tools, unless you are the hospital responsible for sending out that boneheaded text on the above slide.

 My immediate response while watching the livestreamed MedX presentation of the speaker who showed this slide (after standing up and yelling at my screen) was to contact her, begging her to delete it from all future presentations.
 I did not hear back from her.

-And now, we have several hundred people attending Medicine X in person, and countless others around the world watching this speaker’s unfortunate slide via livestream coverage who are now being told it’s acceptable – even recommended – to drive yourself, along with this odd disclaimer:
+And now, we have several hundred people attending Medicine X in person, and countless others like me around the world watching this speaker’s unfortunate slide via livestream coverage who are now being told it’s acceptable – even recommended – to drive yourself, along with this odd disclaimer:

 - severe chest pains = okay to drive

-- dizzyness = not okay to drive
+- dizziness = not okay to drive

+NO!
 Neither of these conditions mean you should drive yourself.

 One of the women in my Heart-Smart Women presentation audiences told me that she had taken the bus to hospital during her heart attack!
-Please.
-Don’t do this.

 Why don’t all people call 911 during a heart attack?
 According to Dr. Angelo Alonzo of the Yale Heart Study, some patients said they were worried about the cost of ambulance; others said they would be embarrassed to have neighbours see them taken away on a gurney by paramedics.